Finnish Army: Cold War

 During the Cold War, Finland was neutral but maintained close ties to the Soviet Union.
 The Finnish Army was in a difficult situation as it bordered the Soviet Union.
 Porkkala was leased to the Soviet Union for 50 years, per the terms of the Moscow Armistice.
 The Soviets completed construction of a naval base at Porkkala in 1945.
 Porkkala was handed back to Finland in 1956, for Kaliningrad had become a better place for the Soviet Navy.

 The peacetime structure of the Finnish ground forces remained mostly the same; consisting of three independent divisions as well as the Armoured Brigade, however without an Army Corps echelon.
 As such there was no Army Headquarters unlike the Navy and Air Force.
-From 1st July 1966, the Finnish ground forces were reorganized into seven independent military provinces (Sotilaslääni) which oversaw the regional system consisting of military districts (Sotilaspiiri) and the standing cadre brigades, regiments and battalions of the ground forces.
+From 1 July 1966, the Finnish ground forces were reorganized into seven independent military provinces (Sotilaslääni) which oversaw the regional system consisting of military districts (Sotilaspiiri) and the standing cadre brigades, regiments and battalions of the ground forces.
 The military provinces were as follows: Southern Finland, Northern Finland, Southeastern Finland, Southwestern Finland, Savo-Karelian, Inner Finland and Ostrobothnian Military Provinces.
 This structure were to remain the same all the way to the end of the Cold War.

 Post Cold War

-As part of rationalization of the military funding, the Finnish Defence Forces oversaw organizational reforms in the end of the 1980's.
+As part of rationalization of the military funding, the Finnish Defence Forces oversaw organizational reforms in the end of the 1980s.
 As part of long-term planning new organization was approved from the beginning of 1993.
-As part of this reform a position of Ground Forces Chief was added to the Defence Command along with a Army Office (Pääesikunnan maavoimatoimisto), which was responsible for ground forces' development and training.
+As part of this reform a position of Ground Forces Chief was added to the Defence Command along with an Army Office (Pääesikunnan maavoimatoimisto), which was responsible for ground forces' development and training.
 The regional defence responsibility was given to new three National Defence Areas (Maanpuolustusalue) which were the Northern, Western and Eastern National Defence Areas.
 The amount of Military Provinces (Sotilaslääni) were increased to twelve and all Military Districts (Sotilaspiiri) were disbanded with their tasks given to the Military Provinces.
 As part of the development of wartime forces, each National Defence Area reorganized one of their brigades as a readines brigade (M05), which were equipped according to their area of responsibility.
 The brigades were Kainuu Brigade in the Northern Area, Pori Brigade in the Western Area and Karelia Brigade in the Eastern Area.
 In addition Utti Jaeger Regiment was formed in 1997 and subordinated directly to the Defence Command.

 As an independent branch

 The structure of the Finnish Defence Forces was again refined in 2008.
-The Army Office was disbanded and the Finnish Army was finally created with an independent branch with their own commander and headquarters in Mikkeli.
-The National Defence Areas were disbanded and their tasks were now given to the Finnish Army Headquarters which now was responsible for both peacetime and wartime tasks related to the ground forces.
-The Finnish Army was now split to seven military provinces of which four were operational military provinces.
-The reform related to military provinces was short-lived since the non-operational provinces were disbanded by 2010 and replaced with regional offices.
+The Army Office was disbanded and the Finnish Army became an independent branch of the Finnish Defence Forces, with its own commander and headquarters in Mikkeli.
+The National Defence Areas were disbanded and their tasks were given to the Finnish Army Headquarters, now responsible for both peacetime and wartime tasks related to the ground forces.
+The Finnish Army was split into seven military provinces, of which four were operational military provinces.
+The reform related to military provinces was short-lived as the non-operational provinces were disbanded by 2010 and replaced with regional offices.